yhassanzadeh13/skipgraph-java/README.md

 * The Underlay Protocol to be used.
 * Port
 * Introducer Address
-* Name ID Assignment Protocol
+* Membership Vector Assignment Protocol
-* Name ID value if Assignment Protocol is self-assgined
+* Membership Vector value if Assignment Protocol is self-assgined
 * Numerical ID Assignment Protocol
 * Numerical ID value if Assignment Protocol is self-assigned
 * Storage Path